 Research consistently points to the fact that students who read for pleasure get better outcomes at school.
 The LRC helps to create a culture where reading for pleasure is encouraged and celebrated more widely.

 As well as providing a wide range of the most up-to-date literature, along with lots of classics, the LRC is keen to offer enrichment opportunities for students to showcase their talents and develop new ones.
-Each term, the LRC runs a range of competitions and activities to coincide with national events for example World Book Day, May Month of Maths, Chinese New Year, Science Engineering Week and religious festivals.
-In addition, students have taken part in the Summer Reading Challenge, Reading Rampage and the Carnegie Book Award.
-The LRC also welcomes visiting authors and poets.
+Each term, the LRC runs a range of competitions and activities to coincide with national events for example World Book Day, Harry Potter Night, Black History Month, International Women's Day.
+Science Engineering Week and Religious festivals.

 Students are encouraged to share their reading through The ReadInspiration blog.
 This blog has links to SJNC student reviews, comments, book trailers, author trailers and movie trailers.